Jim Houston: Professional career

 Houston was chosen in the first round of both the AFL draft by the Buffalo Bills and the NFL draft by the Cleveland Browns.
 Like his older brother Lin Houston, Jim chose the Browns.
 He originally played as a defensive end under head coach Paul Brown, but later moved to linebacker under Blanton Collier.
 At linebacker he became a four-time Pro Bowl selection, and helped the Browns win the 1964 NFL Championship.

-Later Life
+Later life

-Houston died on September 11, 2018 at his home in Sagamore Hills of complications of dementia and amyotrophic lateral sclerosis (ALS).
+Houston died on September 11, 2018, at his home in Sagamore Hills of complications of dementia and amyotrophic lateral sclerosis (ALS).
 An autopsy conducted at Boston University found he had advanced (Stage 3) chronic traumatic encephalopathy.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

 Legacy

-Houston was one of the few players to achieve the "triple crown" of football - winning a state championship in high school (Massillon), a National Championship in college (Ohio State), and an NFL Championship in the professional ranks (Cleveland Browns),. all within his home state.
+Houston was one of the few players to achieve the "triple crown" of football - winning a state championship in high school (Massillon), a National Championship in college (Ohio State), and an NFL Championship in the professional ranks (Cleveland Browns), all within his home state.